 In contrast to the statistically significant role of MES in explaining cross-sectional returns, traditional risk measures - Beta, Vol, and ES - do not perform that well.
 The $R^2$ with Beta is just 3.62% and those with Vol and ES are 0.0%.
 It is also interesting to note that, in the regressions that include LVG and MES together, the institutional characteristics no longer show up as significant.
 This suggests that the systemic risk measures do a fairly good job of capturing, for example, the risk of broker dealers.
-Regarding the size of banks, we see that the log of assets is significant when included alone in the regression (column (7)), and while its significance drops substantially once MES and leverage are included, it remains borderline significant (column (8)).
+Regarding the size of banks, we see that the log of assets is significant when included alone in the regression (model (7)), and while its significance drops substantially once MES and leverage are included, it remains borderline significant (model (8)).
 The negative sign on log of assets suggests that size may not only affect the dollar systemic risk contribution of financial firms but also the percentage systemic risk contribution as well.
 That is, large firms may create more systemic risk than a likewise combination of smaller firms, according to this regression, though the significance of this result is weak (and our theory does not have this implication).

-As is clear from Table 3 and Figure 1B, there is a number of firms for which the realized stock return during the crisis period was -100%.
-This introduces a potential truncation bias in the dependent variable and in turn on estimated regression coefficients.
-To control for this bias, Panel B of Table 4 runs a Tobit analysis where 11 firms (listed in the caption of Table 4) that had returns worse than -90% are assumed to have in fact had returns of -100%: in all likelihood, they would have all reached that outcome but were bailed out in advance, as with Fannie, Freddie, AIG and Citigroup, or were merged through government support, as in the case of Bear Stearns.
+As is clear from Table 3 and Figure 2, there are a number of firms for which the realized stock return during the crisis period was -100%.
+This introduces a potential truncation bias in the dependent variable and in turn will affect the model's estimated regression coefficients.
+To control for this bias, Panel B of Table 4 runs a Tobit analysis where 11 firms (listed in the caption of Table 4) that had returns worse than -90% are assumed to have in fact had returns of -100%.
+In all likelihood, these firms would have all reached that outcome but were bailed out in advance, as with Fannie Mae, Freddie Mac, AIG and Citigroup, or were merged through government support, as in the case of Bear Stearns.
 Our results are qualitatively unaffected though the coefficient on leverage increases almost two-fold, which is unsurprising given the high leverage of the firms that ran aground in the crisis.